UVC Disinfection Systems & Devices

 Retrofit UV Systems

-Easy retrofit high-performance UV systems for any HVAC system.
+Easy retrofit high-performance Germicidal UVC Lighting for any HVAC system.
 Keep your air disinfected and shield your coils from mould, these are the systems for you.

 Medical UV Systems

 Air & Surface Pathogen Control

 Hospitals have been using UV Lights for over 50-years.
-UV light frees your surfaces and air of pathogens in just minutes.
+UVC Lighting frees your surfaces and air of pathogens in just minutes.
 The perfect solution to protect the vulnerable.

 Food Safety UV Systems

 Surface and Product Disinfection

-UV is widely used in food production, to improve quality and to control hygiene during every process.
-LP manufactures UV-C systems for the industry, since 1987.
+Widely used in food production, to improve quality and to control hygiene during every process.
+UV Light systems for killing bacteria for the food and beverage industry.

-Standalone UV Systems are ready to run and easy to use systems that fit every room perfectly.
-As they circulate the air, they kill bacteria and viruses with powerful UV light.
+Standalone UV Air Purifiers are plug & play and easy to use systems that fit every room.
+As they circulate the air, they kill bacteria and viruses with powerful Germicidal UV light.

-UV-C treatment is ideal for well water, pond, cistern, or any source that present traces of microbiological pollution (ie. Coliforms, Streptococcus, Escherichia C.) and other microorganisms of various types, like moulds, spores, etc.
+UV WATER is an ideal UV Light Solution for wells, ponds, aquariums, cisterns, or any water source that presents traces of microbiological pollution (ie. Coliforms, Streptococcus, Escherichia C.) and other microorganisms of various types, like moulds, spores, etc.